aasmul1/Informatikk-Prosjektarbeid/notes/core/README.md

 #
 ### **Tests**

 Listed below are the test classes that validate their corresponding classes in the core module.
 Our goal has been to achieve a test coverage of 90%, using the Jacoco plugin.
 In pursuit of this target, we've employed JUnit for our testing procedures.
+In the core module, our test coverage is at 99%.
 #
 ### Test classes